svn2github/dotnetzip/Readme.txt

   contact PKWARE with regard to acquiring a license.

 Contact pkware at:  zipformat@pkware.com

+This library does not do strong encryption as described by PKWare, nor does it do patching.
+But...
+I am no lawyer.

 This library also uses a CRC utility class, in modified form,